esc.org.uk

-The team will identify how data collected by civilian government entities, business data, and data from other sources can be analyzed to shed light on UAPs / Photo: File.
+The team will identify how data collected by civil government entities, commercial data, and data from other sources can be analyzed to shed light on UAP Photo Archive The team will identify how data collected by civilian government entities, business data, and data from other sources can be analyzed to shed light on UAPs / Photo: File.

 NASA begins its announced nine-month study on unidentified aerial phenomena, for which it has selected 16 independent experts, as officially announced.